leobudima/elogii-blog/content/complete-guide-to-green-logistics.md

 Companies that commit to these goals via route planning see lower costs.

-A good [**route optimization software**](https://elogii.com/blog/guide-to-route-optimization-software/) is a major ally in sustainable logistics.
+Good [**route optimization software**](https://elogii.com/blog/guide-to-route-optimization-software/) is a major ally in sustainable logistics.

 It not only assists in shipping planning and leads to higher efficiency in fleet management, but also lowers the overall carbon footprint produced by transport.